jeiker26/react-builder-form/README.md

   }
   ...
 ```
-``initForm`` second param optional: true for validation fields in real time || false only in submit state
+`initForm` second param optional: true for validation fields in real time || [default] false only in submit state

 ### Step 3: Do not forget, add to each of the fields of your html form your handler (props.form.getInput, props.form.getSelect, ...)